Ben Elton: Musicals

 Elton collaborated with Andrew Lloyd Webber on The Beautiful Game in 2000, writing the book and lyrics (Lloyd Webber wrote the music).
 The Beautiful Game won the London Critics Circle Award for best new musical.

 He went on to write compilation shows featuring popular songs from the catalogues of pop/rock artists.
 The first was the musical We Will Rock You with music by Queen.
 Despite unfavourable early reaction, this was successful in the West End and won the 2003 Theatregoers' Choice Award for Best New Musical.
 It has since opened in the US, Australia, Russia, Spain, South Africa, Japan, Germany, Switzerland, Sweden, Canada, and The Netherlands.
 Elton also directed the 10th Anniversary Arena tour, in 2013.
 The musical ran for 12 years in London.
 The character of Pop was originally played by Elton's The Young Ones, co-star, Nigel Planer.

 His second compilation musical was Tonight's the Night, based on the songs of Rod Stewart, which opened in London's West End in November 2003.

 Elton worked with Lloyd Webber on the musical Love Never Dies, which opened in London's West End in 2010.
 It was the sequel to Lloyd Webber's The Phantom of the Opera (1986).

-Elton directed a new 20th anniversary tour of We Will Rock You, that opened in February 2022 and visited over 25 cities in the United Kingdom.
+Elton directed a new 20th anniversary tour of We Will Rock You, that opened in February 2022 and visited more than 25 cities in the United Kingdom.
 He was scheduled to, make his theatre debut as the Rebel Leader (previously known as Pop) in a production of the show in 2023 at the London Coliseum from 2 June to 27 August.
 The 3 main cast members from the touring production will also be starring.

 Elton wrote and directed Twiggy The Musical, a jukebox musical based on the life of Twiggy, which had its world premiere at the Menier Chocolate Factory, London in September 2023 (originally titled Close-Up: The Twiggy Musical) and will tour the UK from September 2025.